UCLH-DHCT/emap/emap-star/README.md

 ## Intro

-The entire database is modelled using plain Java objects which are use Hibernate annotations to map these to the relational database.
+The entire database is modelled using plain Java objects which use Hibernate annotations to map these to the relational database.
 We have chosen a relational structure for ease of use and enabling indexes to improve query speed.

 ## Package structure